eternauta1337/pocketh/README.md

 # pocketh :rocket:
-A pocket knife for auditing smart contracts.
+A pocket knife for developing and auditing smart contracts.
 Provides a series of cli commands that allow you to quickly get information about a contract, and contract related operations, such as:
 - List all function selectors of a contract.
 - Print out the inheritance tree of a contract.
 - Search for past events of a deployed contract.